A Quick Glance

 Almonds are difficult to chew, and your pooch may swallow them whole.
 If ingested in large quantities, his intestines cannot digest them properly.
 This may lead to severe stomach blockage.

-Almonds can also cause choking, especially in small breed dogs, as their windpipes are smaller than large dogs.
+Almonds can also cause choking, especially in small breed dogs, as their windpipes are smaller than those of large dogs.
 Small dogs and puppies may not be able to chew their food very well, so it is better not to give them whole almonds.

 Some dogs have allergic reactions to almonds.
 If your pooch is showing signs of an allergic reaction such as breathing difficulties, coughing, sneezing, hives, and swelling after eating almonds, call your veterinarian immediately.